moq-wg/moq-transport/draft-lcurley-warp.md

 This also ensures that congestion response is consistent at every hop based on the preferences of the media producer.

-# Segments
+# Objects
-Warp works by splitting media into segments that can be transferred over QUIC streams.
+Warp works by splitting media into objects that can be transferred over QUIC streams.

-* The encoder determines how to fragment the encoded bitstream into segments ({{media}}).
+* The encoder determines how to fragment the encoded bitstream into objects ({{media}}).
-* Segments are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})
+* Objects are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})
-* Segments can be dependent on other segments, in which case reordering is required ({{dependencies}}).
+* Objects can be dependent on other objects, in which case reordering is required ({{dependencies}}).
-* The decoder receives each segment and skips any segments that do not arrive in time ({{decoder}}).
+* The decoder receives each objects and skips any objects that do not arrive in time ({{decoder}}).

 ## Media
 An encoder produces one or more codec bitstreams for each track.
 The decoder processes the codec bitstreams in the same order they were produced, with some possible exceptions based on the encoding.
 See the appendix for an overview of media encoding ({{appendix.encoding}}).

-Warp works by fragmenting the bitstream into segments that can be transmitted somewhat independently.
+Warp works by fragmenting the bitstream into objects that can be transmitted somewhat independently.
-Depending on how the segments are fragmented, the decoder has the ability to safely drop media during congestion.
+Depending on how the objects are fragmented, the decoder has the ability to safely drop media during congestion.
 See the appendix for fragmentation examples ({{appendix.examples}})

-A segment:
+A media object:

 * MUST contain a single track.
 * MUST be in decode order.
 This means an increasing DTS.
 * MAY contain any number of frames/samples.
 * MAY have gaps between frames/samples.
-* MAY overlap with other segments.
-This means timestamps may be interleaved between segments.
+* MAY overlap with other objects.
+This means timestamps may be interleaved between objects.
-* MAY reference frames in other segments, but only if listed as a dependency.
+* MAY reference frames in other objects, but only if listed as a dependency.

-Segments are encoded using a specified container ({{containers}}).
+Media objects are encoded using a specified container ({{containers}}).

 ## Delivery Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

-The encoder determines how to behave during congestion by assigning each segment a numeric delivery order.
+The encoder determines how to behave during congestion by assigning each object a numeric delivery order.
 The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
-Note that the contents within each segment are still delivered in order; this delivery order only applies to the ordering between segments.
+Note that the contents within each object are still delivered in order; this delivery order only applies to the ordering between objects.

-A segment MUST NOT have a smaller delivery order than a segment it depends on.
+An object MUST NOT have a smaller delivery order than an object it depends on.
-Delivering segments out of dependency order will increase latency and can cause artifacting when memory limits are tight.
+Delivering objects out of dependency order will increase latency and can cause artifacting when memory limits are tight.
 This is especially problematic and can cause a deadlock if the receiver does not release flow control until dependencies are received.

-A sender MUST send each segment over a dedicated QUIC stream.
+A sender MUST send each object over a dedicated QUIC stream.
 The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.

-A receiver MUST NOT assume that segments will be received in delivery order for a number of reasons:
+A receiver MUST NOT assume that objects will be received in delivery order for a number of reasons:

-* Newly encoded segments MAY have a smaller delivery order than outstanding segments.
+* Newly encoded objects MAY have a smaller delivery order than outstanding objects.
 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.